Controlled capture, not secret surveillance.

 - Exportable on request.
 Full copy of your records delivered in a portable format.

-- No hidden telemetry.
-Diagnostic data is off by default and requires your consent to enable.
+- Diagnostic data is off by default and requires owner consent to enable.

 Want to walk your bookkeeper through this?